-Following the recommendation of the audit committee, we were appointed by the group on 30 September 2021 to audit the financial statements for the year ending 31 March 2022 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 1 year, covering the year ending 31 March 2022.
+Following the recommendation of the audit committee, we were appointed by the company on 30 September 2021 to audit the financial statements for the year ending 31 March 2022 and subsequent financial periods.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 2 years, covering the year ending 31 March 2023.